-Cindy S. Hendricks, Ph.D., is a professor of education and Interim Associate Dean at Bowling Green State University.
-A scholar of national reputation in the areas of reading and addressing the affective domain of children's learning, Dr. Hendricks has published numerous journal articles and a book entitled Sensitive Issues: An Annotated Guide to Children's Literature K-6 (Oryx).
-Dr. Hendricks is a former Chair of the Board of Directors of the American Reading Forum and is a member of the International Reading and College Reading Associations.
+Cindy S. Hendricks, Ph.D., is a professor of education at Bowling Green State University.
+As a scholar in the areas of reading and addressing the affective domain of children's learning, Dr. Hendricks has published numerous journal articles and a book entitled Sensitive Issues: An Annotated Guide to Children's Literature K-6 (Oryx).
+Dr. Hendricks is a former Chair of the Board of Directors of the American Reading Forum and is a member of the International Reading Association and Association of Literacy Educators and Researchers.
 She has also presented nationally and has engaged in various consulting capacities.
-Prior to her service in Bowling Green State University's College of Education, she was a faculty member in education at Ball State University and served for several years in middle and secondary education.
+Prior to her service in Bowling Green State University's College of Education and Human Development, she was a faculty member in education at Ball State University.

-James E. Hendricks, Ph.D., contributor and volume co-editor, is professor and chairperson of criminal justice and criminology at Ball State University.
+James E. Hendricks, Ph.D., is Professor and Chairperson Emeritus at Ball State University.
 Previously, he was a member of the University of Tennessee and the Southern Illinois University faculties.
-His field experience includes the positions of police officer, chief deputy sheriff, deputy coroner, director of a victim advocate program, correctional counselor, and mental health worker.
+His field experience includes the positions of police officer, Chief Deputy Sheriff, deputy coroner, director of a victim advocate program, correctional psychologist, and mental health worker.
 In addition, Dr. Hendricks served as a combat marine corpsman in the Vietnam War.
 His research interests include crisis intervention, law enforcement, and victim advocacy.
-He has published five books and is the author of fifty journal articles.
-Dr. Hendricks is a diplomat and certified crisis intervention.
-He is also a member of the Education and Training Committee of the International Association of Chiefs of Police.
+He has authored/coauthored or edited/coedited 15 books, authored over 50 journal articles, and produced a DVD on cultural competency.
+Dr. Hendricks is a diplomate and certified crisis intervention.
+He was also a member of the Education and Training Committee of the International Association of Chiefs of Police for over a decade.